nablang/nablang/doc/nabla/custom-syntax.md

 [design NOTE]: if we use `$lit[content]`, then we don't know if it is `$(lit)[content]`.

-from other namespace (NOTE we only know the scope in compile time, we don't know the object type)
+from other namespace (NOTE this initiates a constant search at compile time, so you must ensure the constants are already defined before loading file (or do we delay the compilation the first time the method is called?))

     Foo::$bar
-    Foo::$(bar ...)
+    Foo::Bar::$(bar ...)
+    ::$bar

 with inline code